Capitals' Wilson fined $5K for roughing Rangers' Buchnevich - WHIZ News

 “He’s big, he’s strong and when he gets into scrums and he wrestles, (I told him), ‘You’ve got to be careful’ because, I think, with the attention on him, he gets looked at in a certain way,” Laviolette said.
 “He has to play his game, he has to be hard to play against, he has to be physical, but in the same sense he’s got to know that eyes are on him, as well.”

-Wilson had a clean record for the previous 2 1/2 years, dating to a 20-game suspension in the fall of 2018 for an illegal check to the head of St. Louis forward Oskar Sundqvist.
-That initially carried a $1.26 million fine, and it was reduced to 14 games by an independent arbitrator after appeal, though Wilson had already served 17 games.
+Wilson had a clean record for the previous 2 1/2 years, going back to a 20-game suspension in the fall of 2018 for an illegal check to the head of St. Louis forward Oskar Sundqvist.
+That initially carried a $1.26 million fine, and it was reduced to 14 games by an independent arbitrator after appeal, though Wilson had already served 16 games.

 “As players, you want the league to have your back in those situations, and I think a lot of guys in our dressing room just feel like they didn’t,” Strome said.
 “This is a non-hockey-related play.
 And he’s a big, strong guy.
 I’m sure he’d answer the bell, but I just think in a situation that’s not related to play, I think it’s the league’s responsibility — not necessarily guys policing it on the ice.”